Why You Should Track Your Progress While Quitting

-To give you a little background, in 2010 (and all the years before it and even a couple after) I used to hang out with my friends every single weekend to hang out and get drunk.
-This is why you’ll notice my mistakes on the calendar all happened during the weekend because like most smokers, I loved to smoke when I would drink.
-I wasn’t a heavy smoker on weekdays so I never slipped up.
+To give you a little background on my smoking habits and what I was up against, in 2010 (and all the years before it and even a couple after) I would hang out with my friends every single weekend and drink.
+I loved to party and I very rarely missed a weekend out with my crew.

 This was my first day using my electronic cigarette.
 I think I actually got my e-cig in the mail a couple of days earlier, but this was the day I decided I would stop smoking entirely.

 I was at my friend’s house drinking as usual.
 I hadn’t smoked or vaped at all during that week, so I figured the battery would be fully charged since I charged it the previous Sunday.
-Well, it turns out that even when not in use, those little cig-a-likes don’t retain much power.
-The battery died and I smoked a TON of cigarettes.
+Well, it turns out that even when not in use, those little cig-a-likes use up a little power.
+The battery died near the beginning of the night and I smoked a TON of cigarettes.

 I slipped up and smoked again.
-I had a fully charged battery, but both me and my friend were vaping on it heavily so it died pretty quick.
-After it died, I only smoked 2-3 cigarettes, which was still a ton of progress for me.
-I usually went through a full pack of cigarettes during the course of a night drinking, so only smoking 2-3 was a lot of progress.
+I had a fully charged battery this time, but both me and my friend were vaping on it heavily so it died pretty quick.
+After the battery died, I only smoked 2-3 cigarettes, which was still a ton of progress for me.
+I usually went through a full pack of cigarettes during the course of a night drinking, so only smoking 2-3 was really good.

 My electronic cigarette kept me from smoking any cigarettes that day, but it didn’t keep me away from smoking a cigar.
 I didn’t feel too bad about it though.
-Cigars never really did it for me like cigarettes did, so I didn’t feel like I slipped up too bad.
+Cigars never really satisfied my nicotine cravings like cigarettes did, so it didn’t feel like a major slip-up to me.

+This was a little over 30 days out from my first day of trying to quit.
 I highlighted this day on the calendar because it was a huge win for me.
-I hung out with friends and didn’t smoke one cigarette.
-My electronic cigarette was fully charged and lasted me all day and night.
+I hung out with friends and didn’t smoke even one cigarette.
+My electronic cigarette was fully charged and it lasted me all day and night.